dentarg/auth0-blog/_posts/authentication-provider-best-practices-centralized-login.markdown

 - 2017-05-11-google-blocks-oauth-requests-from-embedded-browsers
 ---

-**TL;DR:** Centralized login is the best practice strategy for authenticating with a provider.
-Learn why centralized login is the most secure and flexible approach.
-You can explore an authenticated MEAN stack application with Auth0 centralized login and passwordless at the [mean-messageboard GitHub repo here](https://www.github.com/auth0-blog/mean-messageboard).
+**TL;DR:** Centralized login is the best practice strategy for authenticating with an authorization provider.
+Learn why centralized login is the most secure and standards-based modern approach.

 ---